Fire and Ice (1983 film): Reception

-Janet Maslin of The New York Times wrote, "If you love comic books but can't bear the unnecessary bother of turning pages, 'Fire and Ice' [...] may be for you.
-It would help if you were a sex-obsessed 12-year old boy, but it isn't essential."
+On Rotten Tomatoes, the film holds a 67% approval rating based on 9 reviews and an average rating of 6.5/10.
+Janet Maslin of The New York Times wrote, "If you love comic books but can't bear the unnecessary bother of turning pages, Fire and Ice [...] may be for you.
+It would help if you were a sex-obsessed 12-year-old boy, but it isn't essential."
 Gene Siskel of the Chicago Tribune gave the film two stars out of four and called it "attractive to look at, but its slow-moving, predictable story makes viewing it much like reading a comic book with pages made of lead."
 He added that "the constant rhythm of Teegra being captured and rescued and captured and rescued is, after a while, more than a bit tiring."
-Sheila Benson of the Los Angeles Times wrote that "in spite of all the glorious washes in the background, which do indeed have the Frazetta look, 'Fire and Ice' is as unintentionally funny a fantasy as you could hope for."
+Sheila Benson of the Los Angeles Times wrote that "in spite of all the glorious washes in the background, which do indeed have the Frazetta look, Fire and Ice is as unintentionally funny a fantasy as you could hope for."
 Donald Greig of The Monthly Film Bulletin called the action sequences "impressive enough" but stated that "the animators' fetishistic fascination with the human form ... underlines the two-dimensionality of the script, for the artwork is certainly the only fleshing-out that characters receive."

+John Nubbin reviewed Fire and Ice for Different Worlds magazine and stated that "The fight scenes in Fire And Ice are so breathtaking, they almost make one forget the film's total lack of coherence.
+But 'almost' is not good enough.
+Despite Frazetta's influence, Bakshi has cut his usual corners, skimped on story, logic, and unity, to produce just another of his pointless animated mushes which looks good in spots, but in the end is not worth looking at in its total."

 Colin Greenland reviewed Fire and Ice for Imagine magazine, and stated that "Much more enjoyable is his earlier Wizards, now on video from CBS/Fox, a fantasy with a sly sense of humour.
 Compared with this, Fire and Ice is a bit glum."

 Andrew Leal wrote, "The plot is standard [...] recalling nothing so much as a more graphic episode of Filmation's He-Man series. [...]
 Fire and Ice essentially stands as a footnote to the spate of barbarian films that followed in the wake of Arnold Schwarzenegger's appearance as Conan."

 In 2003, the Online Film Critics Society ranked the film as the 99th greatest animated film of all time.